nicofirst1/Robotic-for-IEM-/README.md

-MATLAB package solving Lab assignment for Robotics for IEM TBROB-12.2019-2020.1A, universiti of Groningen.
+MATLAB package solving Lab assignment for Robotics for IEM TBROB-12.2019-2020.1A, university of Groningen.

 # Setup